Infinity-ops/GetStartWith_Numpy/README.md

 ## Numpy_Tutorial

 ### Install and import
 Numpy is an easy package to install.
-Open up your terminal program (for Mac users) or command line (for PC users) and install it using either of the following commands:
+Open up your terminal program or command line and install it using either of the following commands:

     conda install numpy